GAYA CAC RESIDENT ARTIST PROGRAM

 A big part of all of Naidee's work relates to his faith...
 Buddhism, the feeling of peace...
 While in Bali, Naidee explored some of the cultural and religious gods of Balinese Hinduism.

-Neil Hoffman lives and works in Reedy Marsh Tasmania, where he has worked with clay and fire for over thirty years.
+Neil Hoffmann lives and works in Reedy Marsh Tasmania, where he has worked with clay and fire for over thirty years.
 Initially producing gas-fired tableware, Neil now fires wood burning kilns for the making of both sculptural and functional objects.
 Whole dolerite rocks from his immediate forested surrounds are frequently incorporated into fired works.

 Between 1996 and 2001 Neil convened the Claydown Tasmania Summer School programs at his Reedy Marsh Pottery and in 2001 was awarded a MFAD from the University of Tasmania.
 In 2011 Neil convened the international Woodfire Tasmania event centered in his hometown Deloraine.